Soft Tissue Injuries and Scar Tissue

 Targets trigger points and relaxes scarred muscles, reducing pain and improving flexibility.

-At Aquarius Chiropractic, we tailor these approaches to each patient’s unique injury and tissue health needs.
+At Aquarius Chiropractic, we tailor our approaches to each patient’s unique soft tissue needs and refer out when appropriate for additional services to allow for a comprehensive recovery.

 If you’re stuck in a cycle of pain or stiffness despite your best efforts, we can help you move from frustration to function.
 Book a consultation with us at Aquarius Chiropractic and start healing from the inside out.